 Schedule an Appointment Today!

-For those in Columbia SC, we’d like to invite you to Dr. Dorothy Park and Associates, your trusted Columbia optometrist.
+For those in Columbia SC, we’d like to invite you to Dr. Dorothy Park and Associates, your trusted Columbia eye care professional.
 Dr. Dorothy J. Park and her dedicated team have provided a high standard of individualized optometry services for families in and around Columbia, SC since 1988.
 We've achieved that track record of success by always putting our patients' needs first.
 That is why we schedule eye appointments starting at 8 am and as late at 6 pm (along with our "Lunch Express" options).
 By making eye care more convenient, we also help to ensure that you can obtain that care when you need it for a lifetime of better ocular health and vision.
 You can schedule an appointment with us by calling (803) 254-6306